Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Recent_meteorology.rst

 	:Requirement:
 		Optional
 	:Description:
+		Days since rain [d]
+	:Configuration:
 		Important to use correct value if starting in summer season If starting when external water use is not occurring it will be reset with the first rain so can just be set to 0.
 If unknown, SUEWS sets to zero by default.
 Used to model irrigation.
-	:Configuration:
-		to fill

 .. option:: Temp_C0